tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

    - The waste (Muda) of the work
    - The evenness (Mura) of the work
  + Lead Time
-   - The time it takes one piece to move all the way through a process of the e stream from start to finish.
+   - The time it takes one piece to move all the way through a process of the value stream from start to finish.
    - Lead time clock starts when the request is made and ends at delivery.
    - Lead time is what the customer sees.
  + Cycle Time
    - How often a part or product actually is completed by a process, as timed   bservation.
    - Cycle time clock starts when the work begins on the request and ends when the item is ready for delivery.
+   - Cycle time is a more mechanical measure of process capability

 -------------------------
 > **Lead Time** is the overall time and the **Cycle Time** is the time we actually start processing the request.